j2thex/j2thex.github.io/collections/_posts_en/2025-01-01-motivation-in-companies.md

 These outdated methods are no longer enough to stimulate a person to achieve more than the bare minimum and even lead to employees only trying to avoid being fired rather than genuinely invested in their work.

-> **Fun Fact:** According to Gallup, engaged teams see about 20% higher productivity.
+> **Fun fact:** According to Gallup, engaged teams see about 20% higher productivity.
 That's a big number to ignore.

 With increasing automation, only highly motivated employees will remain relevant.
 Automation handles repetitive tasks, but it's the motivated employees who bring creativity, problem-solving, and adaptability—skills that are difficult to automate and are essential.

-> **Quick Tip:** Run quarterly pulse surveys—3 to 5 questions—so you can catch low motivation before it spreads.
+> **Quick tip:** Run quarterly pulse surveys—3 to 5 questions—so you can catch low motivation before it spreads.
 Then act on that data right away.

 From my experience, many companies fail because they lack structured incentives that could better align employee goals with company objectives, ultimately stunting growth.